Electromagnetic modeling and science reach of DMRadio-m$^3$: Science Reach

 For the primary science goal, we calculate a ``3$\sigma$ live time,'' which we define as the live time required so that a DFSZ axion is expected to present a 3$\sigma$ signal (SNR=3 in Eq. \ref{eq:scanrate}).
 This live time does not include any time spent rescanning.
 The ADMX experiment determines rescan requirements with frequentist inference \cite{ADMX:2020hay}, and spends approximately 30\% of its live time on rescans \cite{ADMXprivatecom}.
 The HAYSTAC experiment uses a Bayesian analysis framework to plan rescans and determine its final sensitivity \cite{Palken:2020wgs}.
 A detailed rescan strategy and analysis framework for \DMRm{} will be the subject of a future paper.

-The SQUID amplifier is exchanged once in the primary science range at 55\,MHz.
-In the 30--55\,MHz range, the Medium BW SQUID amplifier in Table \ref{tab:1stSQUIDparameters} is used.
-Either $\eta=12$ is assumed (as shown in the table), or that same SQUID amplifier with a conservative assumption of $\eta = 20$ is substituted (scan times for both scenarios are shown in Figure \ref{fig:scanrate}a).
-In the 55--200\,MHz range, the High BW SQUID amplifier with $\eta=24$ is used.
+The SQUID amplifier is exchanged once at 75\,MHz.
+In the 5--75\,MHz range, the Low BW SQUID amplifier in Table \ref{tab:1stSQUIDparameters} is used; in the 55--200\,MHz range, the High BW SQUID amplifier is used.
+However, for the scan times shown in Table \ref{tab:scantime} and scan rates shown in Fig. \ref{fig:scanrate}, a more conservative assumption of $\eta=10$ for the 10-30 MHz range, and $\eta=20$ for the 30-200 MHz range is used.
 Furthermore, across the entire frequency range we consider the two cases for the enhanced quality factor at cryogenic temperatures as discussed in Appendix \ref{sec:AppRRR}: a conservative estimate of a $6\times$ increase of the RT conductivity of copper across all frequencies and a more ambitious increase due to the frequency dependent effects on the resistivity.

-For the primary science goal of \DMRm{}, using the scan rates shown in Figure \ref{fig:scanrate}a, the $3\sigma$ live scan time for the conservative $\eta = 20$ SQUID assumption below 55\,MHz is 3.7 years.
-Using the more ambitious Medium bandwidth SQUID amplifier assumption of $\eta = 12$ for 30--55\,MHz, followed by $\eta = 24$ for 55--200\,MHz, as well as the frequency-dependent resistivity for copper across the entire frequency range, the resulting $3\sigma$ live time is 3.0 years.
+For the primary science goal of \DMRm{}, using the scan rates shown in Figure \ref{fig:scanrate}a, the $3\sigma$ live scan time is 2.9 years.
+Using the more ambitious frequency-dependent resistivity for copper across the entire frequency range, the resulting $3\sigma$ live time is 2.6 years.
 All relevant $3\sigma$ live times are shown in Table \ref{tab:scantime}.

-The secondary science goal of \DMRm{} searches for KSVZ axions in the 10--30 MHz range.
-Using the Low BW SQUID amplifier across this range, the total $3\sigma$ live scan time for a KSVZ signal is 0.9 years, with the corresponding scan rate also shown in Figure \ref{fig:scanrate}a.
+The secondary science goal of \DMRm{} covers axions with KSVZ couplings in the 10--30 MHz range.
+The total live scan time for such axions is 1.0 years, with the corresponding scan rate also shown in Figure \ref{fig:scanrate}a.
 The total primary and secondary science goal is presented in Figure \ref{fig:scanrate}b.